jibidus/monitofen/README.md

 ## TODO

+- [ ] Check metric labels are translated
 - [ ] Make preview easier (Heroku with fake data?
 Docker with fake or real data?)
 - [ ] Front: use kebab-case syntax for custom components in templates
 - [ ] Front: filter measures by time period